YiqiSun1/Senior-Thesis/README.md

 ## Motivation:

 Stress is hard to examine.
-Usually, we gave out a survey and ask people to rate their stress level.
-This is to some extent a good proxy but with the rise of large language model, it's made possible to quantify stress that's otherwise hard to measure.
+Usually, we gave out surveys and ask people to rate their stress level.
+This is to some extent a good proxy but with the rise of large language model, it's made possible to quantify things that's otherwise hard to measure.
+Stress or "sentiment" is one of them.
+This allow an opportunity to examine the relationship between CEO stress and company performance or stock return.

 Intuitively, CEO stress can be tied to a company performance due to two reasons.
 First, a stressed CEO might not have a mental capacity to guide company's operation.
 On the other hand, a stressed CEO could also be a signal of dedication and hard work, which could be good for the company.

+Since large language model are particularly suceptible to text data, the CEO earning call transcript can be used to measure CEO stress.

 This thesis is exploratory in nature and seeks to see if the stress level of CEOs could generate "abnormal" return beyond the market return.
-I measured CEO stress through the text data of the earning call that they participate in usally quarterly using a psychology-backed prompt given to Claude.
+The return window I tested are short term [+0,+1], medium term [+2,+7], and long term [+2, +180].
+I used Claude Sonnet 4.6 with a psychology-backed prompt quantifying the CEO internal stress.
 The stress level is scored on a scale of 1 to 5, with 5 being the most stressed.

 ## Main results: